 Our world is changing and changing rapidly.
 But while we often see digital natives on the covers of contemporary magazines, we have students in our classrooms from both sides of the divide.
 A 21st-century classroom must engage and energize both natives and non-natives, preparing all students to be active participants in our exciting global community.

 Many look at this divide and cry out for a renewed focus on the 3 R’s - reading, writing, and arithmetic.
-But in order to fully participate in today’s global community, students must also master the 4 C’s – creativity, critical thinking, communication, and collaboration.
+But in order to fully participate in today’s global community, students must also master the 4 C’s:

 So often, when we talk about change in the classroom, we simply add one more thing to the list of topics we expect educators to cover.
 However, as you constructivists out there know, learning is activated when we help our students uncover information, not simply cover it for them.

 When we think about bringing the 4 C’s into our classroom, we don’t need to “add” a thing.
 The best way to help students master these skills is to change HOW we teach and learn in our classrooms.
 It is the process of learning, not the content of learning, that addresses the 4 C’s.

 Technology is a perfect vehicle for facilitating this.
 But this isn’t about learning how to use technology or even teaching with technology tools, it is about students creating and constructing with technology.
 That is why we develop tools like Wixie and lead professional development on PBL at Tech4Learning.